 I am curious, ambitious but also easy going and considerate.
 That’s what you know because that’s how I present myself to you.
 Based on that, you draw your own conclusions and evaluate my personal image.

 But enough with me for now.
 I still have a lot of areas to improve and many miles to cover in my personal-development journey.

-Let’s examine a person who is a hotter name than me and has actually achieved things one would even think of even attempting in the first place.
+Let’s examine a person who is a hotter name than me and has actually achieved things one wouldn’t even think of attempting in the first place.

 This person is Elon Musk.

 Elon is probably the hottest entrepreneur in almost every industry combined at the moment and his name is used as a reference to terms like self-made, innovation and change.

 Some of his endeavors include: